25 Live

-History
+Background

-It was Michael's first tour in over 15 years.
+25 Live was Michael's first tour in over 15 years.
 The tour, running for 50 dates, began in Barcelona on 23 September and was intended to end at Wembley Arena in London in December, but—due to great feedback from fans—continued into 2007 providing more gigs throughout Europe, concluding in Belfast.
 The tour is described as "a celebration of his 25-year career in music", and was accompanied by a greatest hits album, released in late 2006.
 The news of the tour came amid increased media speculation about Michael's personal life, in particular, his drug use and sex life.
 After the success of the autumn leg, new shows were added for summer 2007, in large arenas and stadiums.
 Pop star Sophie Ellis-Bextor was announced as the supporting act for six of the eight UK shows.
 She did not open the show at Wembley Stadium as Michael was the first artist ever to play in the new stadium.

 On 25 March 2008, a third leg of the 25 Live tour was announced for North America.
 This leg included 21 dates in the United States and Canada.
 This was Michael's first tour of North America in 17 years.
 The tour coincided with the release of his new greatest hits album on 1 April 2008.

-The tour ended with two concerts at Earls Court in London named "The Final Two".
-Wham! fans would recognize the reference to Wham!'s last gig at Wembley Stadium in London in 1986, The Final.
-Another final concert was later announced.
-The concert was held in Copenhagen, Denmark, on 30 August and called The Final One.
-Australian dates were added in November 2009, involving stops in Perth, Sydney, and later Melbourne in February/March 2010.